popsim-consortium/stdpopsim/docs/tutorial.rst

     # ensembl_havana_104_exons: Ensembl Havana exon annotations on GRCh38
     # ensembl_havana_104_CDS: Ensembl Havana CDS annotations on GRCh38

-To simulate with the HomSap/Gamma_K17 DFE, now applied to *all* exons on chromosome 20
+We'll simulate with the ``HomSap/Gamma_K17`` DFE, applied to *all* exons in the region of chromosome 20 that spans from 10 to 30 Mb.
-(the remainder of the chromosome will have only neutral mutations), we extract the intervals from the :class:`.Annotation` object and use this in :meth:`.Contig.add_dfe`:
+Parts of this chromosomal region that aren't exons will have only neutral mutations.
+To do so, we extract the intervals from the :class:`.Annotation` object and use this in :meth:`.Contig.add_dfe`:

 .. code-block:: python

     species = stdpopsim.get_species("HomSap")
     dfe = species.get_dfe("Gamma_K17")
-    contig = species.get_contig("chr20")
+    contig = species.get_contig("chr20", left=10e6, right=30e6)
     model = species.get_demographic_model("OutOfAfrica_3G09")
     samples = {"YRI": 50, "CEU": 50, "CHB": 50}

     exons = species.get_annotations("ensembl_havana_104_exons")
-    exon_intervals = exons.get_chromosome_annotations("chr20").astype("int")
+    exon_intervals = exons.get_chromosome_annotations("chr20")
     contig.add_dfe(intervals=exon_intervals, DFE=dfe)

     engine = stdpopsim.get_engine("slim")